How to Identify the Constellation Taurus in the Sky

-Taurus (the bull) is one of the most prominent constellations of the northern winter skies.
-Taurus is one of the 12 constellations of the zodiac.
-From October to November, Taurus begins to appear just after sunset in the Eastern horizon; throughout the months of December and January it has reached the high skies, and during March and April, it is low in the Western horizon.
-The best time to observe Taurus is on December and January.
+Taurus (the bull) is one of the most clearly observable constellations in the northern hemisphere and it can be easily seen during the winter season, as it is high in the sky.
+Taurus is one of the 12 constellations of the zodiac- located in the plane of the ecliptic.
+From October to November, Taurus begins to appear just after sunset in the Eastern horizon; throughout the months of December and January it displaces gradually high in the night skies and by March and April, after crossing the skies, it can be observed low over the Western horizon.
+So, for those living in the northern hemisphere, the best time to observe Taurus is from December through January.

 To identify Taurus, you have to make use of the angular measures, which are calculated in degrees and radians.
 The circumference of the Earth measures 360°.
 A path from the East horizon to the zenith (point above your head in the sky) and down to the West horizon is 180°.
 A path from any point of any horizon to the zenith is 90°.
 Knowing this and using your hands and your fingers, you can find your way in the sky.

 The Brighest Star

 The thickness of your fist closed at arm´s length is 10°. the separation of your thumb and little fingers stretched out from tip to tip is 25°.
 Your index and little finger stretched out is 15°.
 Your three middle fingers held together is 5°.
 The thickness of your thumb covers the distance of 1° in the sky.
 Now it´s time to identify Taurus in the night sky.